 BRAVE little Bradley Lowery lies on his hospital bed during a mammoth 10 days of being linked up to machines.

-The three-year-old, who won a Hartlepool Mail Child of Courage award just last year for his battle with rare childhood cancer neuroblastoma, is having antibody therapies infused into his system.
+The three-year-old, who won a Sunderland Echo Child of Courage award last year for his battle with rare childhood cancer neuroblastoma, is having antibody therapies infused into his system.

-Throughout it all, he must be attached to the wires 24 hours each and every day.
+Throughout it all, he must be attached to the wires 24 hours every day.

 If the wires are removed, the time he has missed has to be added to the end of his antibody session at the Royal Victoria Infirmary in Newcastle.

-And on top of all that, the courageous little boy must also have 10 days of injections into his leg in the hope the treatment will fight off the neuroblastoma.
+And on top of all that, he must also have 10 days of injections into his leg in the hope that the treatment will fight off the neuroblastoma.

 But there’s good news as well as the little lad is nearly though his latest bout of treatment.